Former Kraut Fest co-chair under investigation; 2019 festival canceled

 Ray Stibeck, who brought Kraut Music Fest back in 2015, said Svoboda dismissed him in the latter part of 2016, after that year’s event.
 Svoboda was then chairman of the Joint Caledonia-Mount Pleasant Parks Commission.
 Since Svoboda’s March 22 resignation as director of Caledonia-Mount Pleasant Memorial Park, Stibeck said he has been talking with trustees of both villages about the Svoboda/Kraut Fest situation.

-At the time, Stibeck was the founder of the resurrected event and chairman of the Kraut Fest Committee.
+At the time of his termination, Stibeck was the founder of the resurrected event and chairman of the Kraut Fest Committee.

 Stibeck said Svoboda had ousted him from the music fest that Stibeck restarted by telling the Parks Commission “that Ray didn’t want to do it anymore.”